-- influxe inquire about a client is distriction regarding the disclosure or particle of some or all staff of their stated orientation and/or gender identify, and then do de-by that professions. - 5 Neither isolate not segregate a client based on gender identity unless by that client is request or for that blent's safety HUC assumes that a provider with not make an abargament or releasing ment based on complaints of another person when the specialized basis of the complaint is a client or potential shert's non-conformance with gender stereotypes. - 6 Take reasonable steps to address any concerns expressed by a client or observed by a provider regarding safety or or wady.
-Whenever physically possible, providers will ensure that to let stalls have doors and tooks and that separate shower stalls are available.
-When these physical amenates are not available, providers will work with individuals from the extent possible within the physical layout of their (apply) to provide accommodations such as laboration of a privacy partition or curtain, use of a nearby physical restroom or office, or a separate changing schedule. - 7 Ensure that all recipient and subrecipient staff members and contractors who interact directly with potential and current clients are aware of these rules and guidelines through at least annual training, and take prompt corrective action to address noncompliance as reported through www.toch.net and Contact TPCH1.
+- intake inquire about a client's preference regarding the disclosure or non-disclosure to some or all staff of their slated orientation and/or gender identity, and then abide by that preference - 5.
+Neither isolate nor segregate a client based on gender identity unless by that client's request or for that client's safety, HUD assumes that a provider will not make an assignment or re-assignment based on complaints of another person when the sole stated basis of the complaint is a client or potential client's non-conformance with gender stereotypes - Take reasonable steps to address any concerns expressed by a client or observed by a provider regarding safety or privacy.
+Whenever physically possible, providers will ensure that toilet stalls have doors and locks and that separate shower stalls are available.
+When these physical amenities are not available, providers will work with individuals (to the extent possible within the physical layout of their facility) to provide accommodations such as, addition of a privacy partition or curtain, use of a nearby private restroom or office, or a separate changing schedule. - Ensure that all recipient and subrecipient staff members and contractors who interact directly with potential and current clients are aware of these rules and duxdelines through at least annual training, and take prompt corrective action to address noncompliance as reported through www.toch.net and "Contact TPCH"